CGI-Shapsha/Salesforce-Toolbox/README.md

 # Configuration File

 A configuration file is needed to tell plugin what permissions have to be retrieved and updated on your local profiles.

+When you give a name for any element (sObject name, custom field name, apex page name, etc...), the plugin expects the exact API name of this element (case sensitive).

 Here is a minimal example to retrieve Object Permission for Account object and Field Level Security (FLS) for all fields in Contact object :
 ```js